shubhamk09/ospro11710408/README.md

 # ospro11710408
+# please open README.md file to see the Question.
 Ques.
 22. Consider following and Generate a solution to find whether the system is in safe state or not?

 Available Processes Allocation Max